Oswestry: Historic railways

 The main building of the Cambrian station is still a prominent landmark in the town centre: it once housed the headquarters of the Cambrian Railways company.
 After restoration, this building was reopened as the Cambrian Visitor Centre in June 2006 but closed on 11 January 2008.
 It later reopened, and has since evolved into the headquarters of the Cambrian Heritage Railways (CHR) and a small catering establishment known as "Buffers"; other parts of the building have been converted into retail and office units to contribute to the upkeep of the building.

 A single railway track still runs through the station, once overgrown and rusting, it has been cleared and repaired and is the subject of an ambitious plan to reopen the line as a steam heritage railway between Oswestry and Llanyblodwel and Pant (to link with the restored Montgomery Canal – see above), and as a sustainable community transport rail link from Oswestry to the National Rail railway station at Gobowen.

 By 2013, the main "up" platform at Oswestry station had been reconstructed and some new semaphore signalling installed.
 The branch-line track-bed from south of Gobowen to Llanyblodwel is now owned by Shropshire Council, who lease the land to CHR, a registered charity.
-Work is advancing in securing the transfer of the existing Transport & Works Act Order (TWAO) from Network Rail to CHR.
+Work advanced to secure the transfer of the existing Transport & Works Act Order (TWAO) from Network Rail to CHR.
 The aim was for this transfer to be completed by 2014, and for the railway line between Gobowen and Oswestry to be fully re-instated and operational by 2017; however the legal process of the TWAO Unit administering a form of written debate between the proposer and objectors with a guided number of exchanges, was still ongoing in mid 2016.
-CHR purchase of the final section of the Oswestry to Gobowen railway branch line was completed in April 2016; nevertheless, other hurdles to becoming operational, such as permissions and finances to reinstate the level crossings on the main A5/A483 Trunk Roads, will also need to be overcome.
+CHR purchase of the final section of the Oswestry to Gobowen railway branch line was completed in April 2016; after other hurdles, such as permissions and finances to reinstate the level crossings on the main A5/A483 Trunk Roads, the TWAO transfer was completed in February 2017.

 Immediately to the south of Oswestry Railway Station is the Cambrian Railways Museum; while a short distance to the north are the "listed" Works Bridge and the former Cambrian Railways works, which are now occupied by a variety of local commerce concerns and Oswestry's Community Health Centre and ambulance facility.